Muhammad-Osama/Localized-Spatio-temporal-Models/README.md

 There are two main files implemented in Python: 'basis.py' and 'Learning_from_streaming_data.py'.
 An 'example.py' file describes what variables to initialize and how to use these former two files for training and then evaluating the predictor at desired spatio-temporal coordinates.
 Below we provide a short description of each file.

 ## A short description of variables in each .py file
-## basis.py
-The basis.py evaluates a spatio-temporal basis at a specific spatio-temporal point.
-The function is called in the following way:

-[alpha_sparse_n,ind_alpha_n] = basis.spatio_temporal_basis(x_n,mn,mx,Ns,Nt,sup)

-x_n: Dx1 array containing spatio-temporal coordinates e.g. for 2D space time: x_n = [s1, s2, t] where [s1,s2] are the spatial coordinates in Euclidean space and 't' is the time coordinates.
-If spatial coordinates are [longitude, latitude] they must be converted to Euclidean space.
-We provide a function latlon_conversion.py to do that

-mn: Dx1 array containing the lower limit of each dimension

-mx: Dx1 array containing the upper limit of each dimension

-Ns: the number of basis in space per dimension

-Nt: the number of basis in time

-sup: the support of local b-spline spatial basis in fraction of range of dimension

-alpha_sparse_n: Ns^(D-1)*(Nt^2+1)x1 sparse array of spatio-temporal basis for the nth point

-ind_alpha_n: array containing indices of the non-zero elements in alpha_sparse_n

 ## Learning_from_streaming_data.py

 This function is used to learn the weights 'w_hat' from training data which are used later for evaluating the predictor.